bi-labor/es-mssql/docs/mssql/exercise4.md

     ![Report data toolbox](images/rs-report-data-toolbox.png)

-1. Add a new _Data source_ to the report by right clicking the _Data sources_ folder in the _Report data_ window.
+1. Add a new _Data source_ to the report by right-clicking the _Data sources_ folder in the _Report data_ window.

     - Chose the "Embedded connection" option.
     - Connect to _Microsoft SQL Server_.